vijaygupta18/QnA-Session/README.md

 1. **Create a Firebase Project**: Go to [Firebase Console](https://console.firebase.google.com/), click "Create a project", and follow the steps.

 2. **Enable Realtime Database**: In your Firebase project dashboard, navigate to "Realtime Database" and click "Create Database".
-Choose a location and start in test mode for now (we will discuss rules next).
+Choose a location and start in test mode for now.

 3. **Get Firebase Configuration**: Go to Project Settings (gear icon), scroll down to "Your apps", click "Add app" (Web), and register your app.
 Copy the Firebase configuration object.